Ripping: Opinions of ripping

 Recording industry representatives have made conflicting statements about ripping.

 Executives claimed (in the context of Atlantic v.
-Howell) that ripping may be regarded as copyright infringement.
+Howell) that ripping must be regarded as copyright infringement.
 In oral arguments before the Supreme Court in MGM Studios, Inc. v.
 Grokster, Ltd., MGM attorney Don Verrilli (later appointed United States Solicitor General by the Obama administration), stated: "The record companies, my clients, have said, for some time now, and it's been on their Website for some time now, that it's perfectly lawful to take a CD that you've purchased, upload it onto your computer, put it onto your iPod.
 There is a very, very significant lawful commercial use for that device, going forward."

 Nevertheless, in lawsuits against individuals accused of copyright infringement for making files available via file-sharing networks, RIAA lawyers and PR officials have characterized CD ripping as "illegal" and "stealing".

-Asked directly about the issue, RIAA president Cary Sherman asserted that the lawyers misspoke, and that the RIAA has never said whether it was legal or illegal, and he emphasized that the RIAA had not yet taken anyone to court over that issue alone.
+When asked directly about the issue, RIAA president Cary Sherman asserted that the lawyers misspoke, and that the RIAA has never said whether it was legal or illegal, emphasizing that the RIAA had not yet taken anyone to court over that issue alone.